 The basic assumption of Yoga is that the body and the mind are part of one continuum of existence, the mind being more subtle than the body.
-This is the foundation of the yogic view of health.
-The interaction of body and mind is the central concern of the entire science.
+This is the foundation of the Yogic view of health.
+The interaction of body and mind is the central concern of this science.
 It is believed that as the body and mind are brought into balance and health, the individual will be able to perceive his true nature; this will allow life to be lived more freely and spontaneously.
 Yoga first attempts to reach the mind, the place where health begins, for mental choices strongly affect the health of the body.
 Choices of food, types of exercise, which thoughts to think, etc. all affect the body.
 As practiced traditionally in India, Yoga includes a set of ethical imperatives and moral precepts, including diet, exercise, and meditative aspects.
 In the West, Yoga focuses primarily on postures (gentle stretching exercises), breathing exercises, and meditation.
 Yoga is frequently used in modern medicine to enhance health and treat chronic disease as well as stress.

 Yoga for Stress-free life

 In the midst of our modern world characterized by daily stress, fatigue, and pollution, more and more people are seeking that elusive sense of relaxation and inward awareness.
 We are often depressed, tired, and an easy victims of disease.
 Though the practice of Yoga is closely associated with ancient texts, beliefs, and values, it also yields benefits useful for people’s practical daily lives.
 Here are some reasons why more and more people are practicing Yoga:

 How it Works?

 Yoga Exercises employs Asanas, Pranayama (breathing), Kriyas (cleansings) and Meditation to achieve the perfect harmony of the Body, Prana, Mind, Intellect, and Consciousness.